 Over the years, John increasingly turned his attention to writing fiction.

 John Doble's first screenplay, THE AMEN SISTERHOOD, the story of five courageous inner-city women determined to chase drug dealers out of the courtyard of their housing project, won the Humanitas New Voices Award and reached Finalist in three other national competitions.
 His second, THE ROMMEL GAMBIT, about an American spy planting false information to convince Hitler that his best general, Erwin Rommel, is a traitor, won the Big Apple Film Festival Screenplay Contest, is on the Coverfly Red List and was in the top 6% with the Nicholl Fellowship.
 Both are in the top 1% on Coverfly and Stage 32.
-His third, BY ANY OTHER NAME, the story of a cripplingly shy lawyer who falls in love with a street-smart prostitute whose mother sees a match, has been named a Semi-Finalist in two competitions.
+His third, BY ANY OTHER NAME, the story of a cripplingly shy lawyer who falls in love with a street-smart prostitute whose mother sees a match, reached the top 3% in Blue Cat and has been named a Semi-Finalist in three competitions.

 His plays have been produced across the US and in the UK and include The Mayor who Would be Sondheim, Reunion Run, and To Protect the Poets (all in the NYC Fringe Festival); ESP (Winner, The Acronym Plays, Urban Stages, NYC); A Serious Person (Best Play/Belper Prize, Belper, UK; Best Playwright, Hollywood Fringe; and the Georgia College Drama Prize); Tatyana and the Cable Man (Best Play, Midtown International Theatre Festival); Coffee House, Greenwich Village (59E59 Off Broadway and the LaBute Festival, St. Louis); Twilight Time (LaBute Festival, St. Louis, and Valdez, Alaska); and Nothing New Under the Sun (Winner, William Faulkner Literary Competition).